-As part of a tidy up of my desktop of the numerous folders that I gathered related to a project on curation and tastemaking in Mexico, I found a number of images that I had compiled in 2010 when carrying out early research.
-This is a mini-archive that creates digital material traces of the work I needed to do before I got the physical copies of the monthly programme produced by the Cineteca when visiting the archives there.
-This gives some inkling of my process and what I found virtually.
+I recently tidied up the desktop of my computer.
+Whilst sifting through the numerous folders I gathered related to my project on curation and tastemaking in Mexico, I found a number of images that I had compiled in 2010 when carrying out early research.
+This is a mini-archive that creates digital material traces of the work I needed to do before I got the physical copies in the archives of the monthly programme produced by the Cineteca.
+This digital find gives some inkling of my preliminary process and virtual discoveries.

 Here are two examples of the unexpected global arthouse films.

 My focus is on the Mexican films, but the global arthouse films create unexpected meanings and the film cycle is a wide-ranging commentary on independence and revolution.

 Finding these screenshots is a reminder of the transience of online research and the digital traces we gather when we have a hunch that there is something of interest, but not knowing quite what will emerge.
 For me, these images evoke the spark that thrill when you know that something is worth pursuing but don’t yet know where it will lead.